impostorsguides/impostorsguides.github.io/rbenv/part-2/2-w-content.md

 Perhaps the best way to think about the `rbenv version-file` command is to say that it describes where the version number **should be** set, not (necessarily) where it **is being** set.

 That's it for the `version-file` file.
-Next file.
+On to the next file.